Leandro-Leone/Web-Scraping-with-Python/README.md

 ```

-### An example of a successfully web scrap news on site g1 from Brazil to get information.
+### An example of a successful web scrap news on site g1 from Brazil to get information.

 ```python3
 from urllib.request import Request, urlopen